 When people talk about retirement, they often quote round numbers and rules of thumb.
 You might hear somebody say you need $2 million to retire (or more).
 But the amount you need depends on things like your monthly spending and your sources of income.
-So, here’s how it looks to retire on $500k.
+Most people never reach $1 million in savings, so here’s how it looks to retire on $500k.

 Not everybody is going to save several million dollars during their working lives.
 At some point, you face a choice: Do you work longer to accumulate savings, or can you retire comfortably with less?